Deciding on a treatment for secondary breast cancer

 Chemotherapy is often used to treat secondary breast cancer.
 You may have different courses of chemotherapy with a single drug or a combination of drugs.

 If you have HER2 positive breast cancer you will usually be given targeted therapy drugs, such as Herceptin.

 Radiotherapy is used to relieve pain in secondary cancer in the bone or it can be used to shrink secondary cancer in the brain.

-Local treatments, such as radiotherapy and surgery, treat cancer in one particular area in the body.
-Radiotherapy can be helpful in treating individual areas of cancer in the bones|.
-Occasionally, surgery can be used to remove a small tumour in the brain or to help strengthen a weak bone.
+Occasionally, surgery may be used to remove a small tumour in the brain or to help strengthen a weak bone.

-Even if, at some stage, you decide not to have further treatment, a lot can be done to improve your symptoms.| You may be referred to doctors and nurses who specialise in controlling different symptoms and providing additional support (palliative care).
+If, at some stage, you decide not to have further treatment, there is a lot that can be done to control your symptoms and to support you.
+You can be referred to doctors and nurses who specialise in controlling symptoms any time during or after your treatment.